alibaghernejad/FScrobble/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Feel free to open issues, submit pull requests, or suggest new features.
-Keep in mind that there are room for improvements, and there are also known issues that will be fixed for next releases.
+Keep in mind that there are

+always room for improvements, and there are also known issues that will be fixed for next releases.

 ## 📧 Contact